Mycotoxins in food and animal feed

 Feeding animals with feed containing aflatoxins (especially cereals) means that the mycotoxins also end up in animal products (carry-over effect).
 As a result of the metabolism of farm animals, aflatoxin B1 is converted to aflatoxin M1 and can be found in milk and some milk products.

-Patulin is a secondary metabolic product from various mould fungi of the genera penicillium, aspergillus, byssochlamys and paecilomyces.
-It is mainly found in apple products and other pomaceous fruit products.
+Patulin is a secondary metabolic product of various moulds of the genera Penicillium, Aspergillus, Byssochlamys and Paecilomyces.
+It is mainly found in apple products and other pome fruit products.

-To ensure greater consumer protection, European Ordinance (EC) no. 1881/2006 of 19 December 2006 stipulates legally binding maximum levels for aflatoxins (aflatoxin B1, aflatoxin M1, total of aflatoxins B1, B2, G1 and G2), ochratoxin A, patulin and fusarium toxins such as deoxynivalenol and zearalenone in different foodstuffs and food groups.
-For foodstuffs that do not fall within the scope of this ordinance, the National Contaminant Ordinance (KmV) stipulates supplementary maximum levels.
+To ensure a high level of consumer safety European Regulation (EC) No 1881/2006 of 19 December 2006 stipulates legally binding maximum levels for aflatoxins (aflatoxin B1, aflatoxin M1, total of aflatoxins B1, B2, G1 and G2), ochratoxin A, patulin and fusarium toxins such as deoxynivalenol and zearalenone in different foodstuffs and food groups.
+For foodstuffs that do not fall within the scope of this ordinance, the German Contaminants Ordinance (KmV) sets further maximum levels.

-The tendency towards honeycombing, i.e. clusters of contamination from a mould infestation especially in large batches and lots, is particularly challenging for analytics and the legal evaluation of results.
-To ensure that the analytical results of individual lab samples are also representative of larger batches, Ordinance (EC) no. 401/2006 (mycotoxin control ordinance) stipulates special sampling methods for the official control of mycotoxin levels in foodstuffs.
+The tendencyto form so called hot spots , i.e. clusters of contamination from a mould infestation especially in large batches and lots, is particularly challenging for mycotoxin analysis and the legal evaluation of test results.
+To ensure that the analytical results of individual lab samples are also representative of larger batches, Regulation (EC) No 401/2006 (mycotoxin control ordinance) stipulates special sampling methods for the official control of mycotoxin levels in foodstuffs.

-The ifp Institute for Product Quality offers comprehensive analysis of mycotoxins in foodstuffs.
-The sample is ground, extracted and then purified using immunoaffinity columns (IAC) depending on the analytes.
-Specific monoclonal antibodies are coupled to the gel of the immunoaffinity columns, and these specifically bind the mycotoxins.
-Following various cleaning processes, the mycotoxins are eluted with a solvent and coupled with a fluorescence detector by way of high performance liquid chromatography (HPLC) or
+The ifp Institute for Product Quality offers a comprehensive analysis of mycotoxins in food.
+The sample is homogenized, extracted and, depending on the analyte, subsequently purified using immunoaffinity columns (IAC).
+Specific monoclonal antibodies are coupled to the gel of the immunoaffinity columns, which specifically bind the mycotoxins.
+After various purification steps, the mycotoxins are eluted with a solvent and determined either by high-performance liquid chromatography (HPLC) coupled with a fluorescence detector or via LC-MS/MS.

 - Aflatoxin B1, B2, G1, G2 (AFB)*